chiquitinxx/grooscript-plugins/README.md

 Build
 ---

-To make all checks (included geb tests using firefox driver):
+To make all checks (included geb tests using chrome remote driver):

     ./gradlew check